mohid786w/Land-Escape-2D/README.md

 # Land-Escape-2D
+**Objective:**

-Objective: The goal is to finish each level as fast as you can while dodging obstacles and gathering power ups.
+The Main objective is to finish each level as soon as possible while accumulating as much cash and health power ups as you can.
+Players can compete for the fastest timings by seeing their completion times on a leaderboard.The goal is to finish each level as fast as you can while dodging obstacles and gathering power ups.

 Game Mechanics: